mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 zip: (Stream<A>, Stream<B>) -> Stream<(A, B)>
 ```

-^ When stated that way maybe there are more zips out there.
+^ When stated that way maybe there are more zips out there besides on just arrays.

 ^ Zip could transform a tuple of optionals to an optional tuple